-- Where appropriate, a transition plan will be put in place. - Parent/carers are invited to a meeting at the school and are provided with a range of information to support them in enabling their child to settle into the school routine. - Where appropriate, the SENDCo and class teacher meet with new parents of pupils who are known to have SEND to allow concerns to be raised and reasonable adjustments to be made to address perceived challenges prior to entry.
-The SENDCo and Early Years staff also meet with support staff from pre-school / external agencies where appropriate. - If pupils are transferring from another school, the previous school records will be requested immediately and a meeting will be set up with parents to identify and reduce any concerns.
+- Where appropriate, a transition plan will be put in place. - Parents / carers are invited to a meeting at the school and are provided with a range of information to support them in enabling their child to settle into the school routine. - Where appropriate, the SENDCo and class teacher meet with new parents of pupils who are known to have SEND to allow concerns to be raised and reasonable adjustments to be put in place to address remove potential barriers prior to entry.
+The SENDCo and, or Early Years staff meet with staff from preschool / external agencies where appropriate. - If pupils are transferring from another school, the previous school records will be requested immediately and a meeting will be set up with parents to identify and address any concerns.